-Purpose of Module
+Purpose of the Module

-Quality Insights provides on-site and virtual technical assistance to practices that are dedicated to decreasing rates of prediabetes across their patient population.
-For active participants in the Pennsylvania Department of Health (PA DOH) Improving the Health of Americans

-Through Prevention and Management of Diabetes, Heart Disease, and Stroke program, this practice module provides a high-level overview of evidence-based information related to prediabetes and referral to the Centers for Disease Control and Prevention (CDC) National Diabetes Prevention Program (National DPP).
+Quality Insights provides on-site and virtual technical assistance to practices dedicated to decreasing the rate of prediabetes among their patient population.
+For active participants in the Pennsylvania Department of Health (PA DOH) A Strategic Approach to Advancing Health Equity for Priority Populations with or at Risk for Diabetes project, this practice module provides a high-level overview of evidence-based information related to prediabetes and referral to the Centers for Disease Control and Prevention (CDC) National Diabetes Prevention Program (National DPP).

-Note: Guidelines referenced in this module are provided in a brief, summary format.
-Full recommendations should be reviewed in the original publication(s) and utilized with physician/clinician judgment, with consideration given to a patient's unique needs and circumstances.
+Note: Guidelines referenced in this module are provided in a summary format.
+Complete recommendations should be reviewed in the original publication(s) and utilized with physician/clinician judgment, considering a patient's unique needs and circumstances.